Delay time and Non-Adiabatic Calibration of the Attoclock. Multiphoton process versus tunneling in strong field interaction: The intermediate regime

-As seen in eqs \ref{tion1} (eq \ref{tion}) the time delay increases for $\Delta\nu>0$ (or $\Delta n>0$) and becomes larger than the field-ionization time delay given by $\tau_{sym}, \tau_{dion}$ (or the self-interference term $\tau_{si}$ according to eq \ref{Winf} in the UTP of Winful \cite{Winful:2003}).
-The situation now becomes similar to what is called the intermediate tunneling regime, where the vertical and horizontal channels co-exist \cite{Ivanov:2005}.
-Eq \ref{tion} becomes identical with eq \ref{tion1} by the replacement $\Delta\nu\rightarrow\Delta n$, where the difference is that absorbing real photons with $\varepsilon> I_p$ corresponds to an ATI process, which we address in a future work, whereas eq \ref{tion1} is suitable to describe a tunneling mechanism \cite{Klaiber:2016} and, as we will see, to explain that the time delay increases by moving from the nonadiabatic towards an adiabatic field calibration or adiabatic tunneling, which is significant for the tunneling theory.
+As seen in eqs \ref{tion1} (eq \ref{tion}), the time delay increases for $\Delta\nu>0$ (or $\Delta n>0$) and becomes larger than the field-ionization time delay given by $\tau_{dion}, \tau_{sym}$ (or the self-interference term $\tau_{si}$ according to eq \ref{Winf} in the UTTP of Winful \cite{Winful:2003}).
+With eq \ref{tion1} the situation now becomes similar to so-called intermediate tunneling regime, where the vertical and horizontal channels co-exist \cite{Ivanov:2005}.
+Eq \ref{tion} becomes identical with eq \ref{tion1} by the replacement $\Delta \nu \rightarrow \Delta n$, where eq \ref{tion1} is suitable (with $\Delta \nu$ virtual photons number) to describe a tunneling mechanism \cite{Klaiber:2016} and, as we will see, to explain that the time delay increases by moving from the nonadiabatic towards an adiabatic field calibration or adiabatic tunneling, which is significant for the tunneling theory.
 And, as we will see, it explains the spread of the experimental points, which can be caused by intensity fluctuations of the laser pulse.
-Therefore, we restrict our discussion on eq \ref{tion1} and keep in mind that eq \ref{tion1} becomes eq \ref{TdF} or eq \ref{Tdi} for $\Delta\nu=\nu_F$, i.e. the adiabatic field calibration of Landsman et al. \cite{Landsman:2014II}.
-For small $\Delta \epsilon$, i.e. small $\Delta\nu$, the tunneling through the horizontal channel happens just under the top of the barrier as depicted in fig \ref{Hofdata5}, where the tunneling probability is notably high.
+Therefore, we restrict our discussion to eq \ref{tion1}.
+For tiny $\Delta\epsilon$ the tunneling through the horizontal channel happens just under the top of the barrier, as depicted in Fig. \ref{Hofdata5}, where the tunneling probability is notably high.

 We summarize the time delay as the following